covid-19-Re/chCovidDashboard/data/ts-translations/faq.en.md

 Let's take the hospitalisation probability ("Hospitalisation given Positive test") as an example.

 If the "Clinical event probability given" option is selected, the shown numbers can be interpreted as probabilities.
 This means that we get the estimated probability of a person being hospitalised when the person was tested positively on a specific day.
-The certainly of the estimation depends on the sample size: when many people had a positive test on a day, the certainty is higher.
+The certainty of the estimation depends on the sample size: when many people had a positive test on a day, the certainty is higher.

 The <a href="https://en.wikipedia.org/wiki/Binomial_distribution#Confidence_intervals" target="_blank">binomial distribution</a> is used as the underlying model.
-We set the "number of trials" n = number of positive cases, "the number of successes" k = number of hospitalisations, and the probability p = k/n .
-The confidence interval is then calculated with the <a href="https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Clopper%E2%80%93Pearson_interval" target="_blank">Clopper-Pearson method</a>.
+We set the "number of trials" n = number of positive cases, "the number of successes" k = number of hospitalisations.
+The maximum likelihood estimate of the probability is p = k/n .
+The confidence interval is calculated with the <a href="https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Clopper%E2%80%93Pearson_interval" target="_blank">Clopper-Pearson method</a>.

 When a sliding window is selected, all hospitalisations and positive tests in the chosen time window are taken into account (the values are summed up in the chosen time window).